samliumay/DSAA-DoubleLinkedList/README.md

 ## What do you explain at superpeer?
 * I will explain all DoubleLinkedlists concept from scratch.
-* I will write everythink by explaining one by one from scratch.
+* I will write everything by explaining one by one from scratch.
 * You will have Turkish and English versions of the lessons.
 Depends to you which one you will choose.

 ## Run Locally